 - SHA HF 390 Field Placement in Hospitality Administration

 Download a description of the Paris Internship Program.

 Program Faculty & Staff

 The Boston University Paris programs are administered by staff in both our Boston and Paris offices.
 In Boston, a program manager facilitates the admissions and pre-departure procedures and maintains contact with students prior to their arrival in Paris.
 The Boston office also houses administrative personnel who are responsible for everyday operations.
-In Paris the staff comprises a resident director and administrative, academic, and housing personnel.
+In Paris the staff comprises a director and administrative, academic, and housing personnel.